microsoft/PowerToys/README.md

 **Highlights**

 - New utility: File Locksmith allows seeing which processes are currently using the selected files.
-- New utility: Hosts File Editor allows you to edit your hosts file in an Editor UI.
+- New utility: Hosts File Editor allows you to edit your host's file in an Editor UI.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
 - Settings has a new feature for backing up / restoring the settings from a file.
 Thanks [@jefflord](https://github.com/jefflord)!
-- FancyZones allows you to set defaults for horizontal/vertical screens to get better intended behavior for new screens and cases where a monitor ID resets.
+- FancyZones allows you to set defaults for horizontal/vertical screens to get better-intended behavior for new screens and cases where a monitor ID resets.
 - PowerToys ships with Group Policy Objects settings for force disabling and enabling PowerToys utilities in organizations.
 Check the [GPO docs](https://github.com/microsoft/PowerToys/tree/main/doc/gpo) for more details.
 - Added a warning about deprecating Video Conference Mute in the future (v0.67), please check https://github.com/microsoft/PowerToys/issues/21473 for more information.